mlimotte/cascading.hbase/README.txt

 Current Fork:
 This fork includes an update for lein-javac 1.2.1, cascading 1.1.3, hbase 0.20.6.
+Also added an HBaseScheme feature to support mapping of fields to arbitrary hbase family:columns.

 Original Fork note:
 This fork adds some simple leiningen interop stuff.
 Most of it centered around